bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone11.md

     [+] Add setting for grenade fuse duration UI
     [+] FIX: weird player movement when crossing a grenade

+POSTPONED FEATURES
-[ ] Dialogue "emote" system
+[X] Dialogue "emote" system
-    [ ] add an emote command, separate from the "pose" system; adds an emote bubble to any portrait [ ] debug/difficulty options to unlock weapons
+    [X] add an emote command, separate from the "pose" system; adds an emote bubble to any portrait [X] debug/difficulty options to unlock weapons

 PLANNED BUGFIXES
 [ ] FIX: when running directly in a scene, opening dialogues fails due to a null pointer.
 The issue doesn't occur if the scene